The Rohingya crisis: surviving in the camps of Cox’s Bazar

 Rohingya child in a camp in Cox's Bazar, Bangladesh

-In August 2017, 600,000 Rohingya fled the violence in their villages in Myanmar and sought refuge across the border in Cox’s Bazar, Bangladesh.
-Tdh deployed an emergency aid team to deliver healthcare and child protection.
+In August 2017, over 700,000 Rohingya escaped from violence in their Myanmar villages and found shelter in Cox’s Bazar, Bangladesh.
+Tdh sent an emergency aid team to provide health care, child protection, WASH and social cohesion services.

 Children participating in a psychosocial activity in a Rohingya camp in Cox's Bazar, Bangladesh